Manage model lifecycle in Unity Catalog

 Install MLflow Python client

-Support for models in Unity Catalog is included in Databricks Runtime 13.2 ML and above.
-You can also use models in Unity Catalog on Databricks Runtime 11.3 LTS and above by installing the latest version of the MLflow Python client in your notebook, using the code below.
+You can also use models in Unity Catalog on Databricks Runtime 11.3 LTS and above by installing the latest version of the MLflow Python client in your notebook, using the following code.

 %pip install --upgrade "mlflow-skinny[databricks]"